Employee and Company Documents

 Company documents

-Note: Only Owners and Admins can upload files to this folder and the Read access will always be set for everyone in the company.
-Only Write access can be edited.
+Only Owners and Admins can upload files to this folder and the Read access is automatically granted to everyone and cannot be changed.

-As mentioned in our introduction there are two different types of accesses - Write and Read access, this applies to links, folders and documents.
+There are two types of access levels: 1) Write and 2) Read which apply to links, folders, and documents.

-• Write access will allow you to change access rights, move the file to folders, delete them as well as set expiration dates with triggers to documents.
+• Write access allows you to change access rights, move or delete files, and set expiration dates with triggers.

 Folders

-Note: All documents and subfolders will automatically inherit the access rights of the parent folder unless manually edited from your end.
+Note: Subfolders and documents automatically inherit the access rights of their parent folder unless manually changed.

 Was this article helpful?